danekshea/minting-api-backend/README.md

 ## To-Do List

-- [ ] Add a type for the JSON web token.
-- [ ] Add checking "pending" mints to see if they've succeeded in the meantime.
 - [ ] Generally type more things like the mint requests etc.
-- [ ] Potentially add more variables to the allowlist like expirations etc.
 - [ ] Consider adding batching functions.
 This will require ways to batch mint requests together, but also a way of checking a UUID not for a single mint but several.
 - [ ] Add ERC1155 support once the minting API is ready
 - [ ] Add the ability to choose whether you want mintByQuantity or mintByID